MiskaWasTaken/Asus-Vivobook-f510ua-Hackintosh/README.md

 # Asus VivoBook S15 S510UA/ F510UA series

+# Use opencore install guide and the efi as a starting point, dont just drag and drop this efi.
+This efi is meant for when macOS is fully installed and is independant of a usb booter

 This build enables you to run macOS on your VivoBook as long as it matches below System specifications as close as possible - verified with macOS Catalina 10.15.7 - Monterey 12.1

 🏳🚩**For macOS Monterey compatibility, see [macOS Monterey 12.x upgrade instructions for existing EFIs running pre-Monterey macOS](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh/issues/11)** ✅